chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 With this technology, an external process that you do not manage cannot pretend to be a satellite of yours, and external processes cannot listen to the secure communication.

-## Create keys and certificates
+## Configure secure communication

-To ensure that communication between XL Deploy and satellites is secure:
+To configure secure communication between XL Deploy and satellites:

+1. Generate a key and certificate for each satellite server.
+1. Add each satellite certificate to the truststore on the XL Deploy server.
 1. Generate a key and a public certificate for the XL Deploy server.
 1. Add the certificate to the truststore on each satellite server.

+Each key should be unique to ensure that communication is fully secure.

+### Sample keystore and truststore creation

+This example shows how to create keys and certificates using [the `keytool` utility](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).

-1. Generate a different key and certificate for each satellite server.
+First, generate a key for a satellite:

+    keytool -genkey -alias satellite -keyalg RSA -keypass k3yp@ss -storepass st0r3p@ss -keystore satellite.jks -validity 360 -keysize 1024

+Then, export the public certificate:

+    keytool -export -keystore satellite.jks -alias satellite -file satellite.cer

-1. Add each satellite certificate to the truststore on the XL Deploy server.
+Finally, import the certificate into the truststore on the XL Deploy server:

+    keytool -import -alias satellite -file satellite.cer -storepass st0r3p@ss -keystore xld-truststore.jks

+Next, generate a key for the XL Deploy server:

+    keytool -genkey -alias xld -keyalg RSA -keypass xldkeypass -storepass xldstorepass -keystore xld.jks -validity 360 -keysize 1024

+Export the public certificate:

+    keytool -export -keystore xld.jks -alias xld -file xld.cer

+And import the certificate into the truststore on the satellite server:

+    keytool -import -alias xld -file xld.cer -storepass xldstorepass -keystore satellite-truststore.jks

 ### Create self-signed certificates